yuraxdrumz/server-side-rendering/README.md

 # server-side-rendering
 server side rendering using express,handlebars,passport for auth and socket.io will be added for live chat

+added:Google+ sign in,protected necessary routes such as edit and delete;

 things to add:

 Socket.io: